SolidBlock-cn/extshape/UpdateLog-en.md

 ### 3.0.5

 - Fixed the issue that in versions 1.21.3 and above, pale moss is not added.
-Meanwhile added into block tag `hoe_mineable` and the special recipes in `recipe_tweak`.
+Meanwhile, added into block tag `hoe_mineable` and the special recipes in `recipe_tweak`.
 - Fixed the issue that some recipes do not correctly substitute vanilla recipes in the `recipe_tweak` datapack.
 - Fixed some incorrect sounds of some resin blocks in 1.21.4.